 If you have any questions or concerns about your Excedrin®, you should contact a pharmacist for specific advice.

 We know having trouble getting the medication you need is really frustrating, especially when there are already so few effective over-the-counter options for migraine sufferers.
 Luckily, there are alternative treatments that you could try if you’re affected by the Excedrin® Migraine shortage.

 We know it’s not easy for migraine sufferers to just switch to another medication.
-Migraines are personal and we fully understand that it can take time to find the right one.
-If you’d like to talk to a Cove doctor about potential migraine treatment options, you can get started here.
+Migraine is personal and we fully understand that it can take time to find the right one.
+If you’d like to talk to a Cove medical provider about potential migraine treatment options, you can get started here.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your medical provider.